salesforce/apex-mockery/README.md

 Or copy `force-app/src/classes` test classes in your sfdx project to deploy it with your favourite deployment methods

-Or you can deploy the library with an upcoming managed package
+Or you can deploy the library using our unlocked package from the [latest release](https://github.com/salesforce/apex-mockery/releases/latest)

 ## Usage